-Note: When you first connect the power adapter to your MacBook, an indicator light on the MagSafe connector starts to glow.
-An amber light indicates that power is going to the battery.
-A green light indicates that no power is going to the battery, which can mean the battery is fully charged or is not installed.
+Note: When you first connect the power adapter to your MacBook Pro, an indicator light on the MagSafe connector starts to glow.
+An amber light indicates that the battery is being charged.
+A green light indicates that the battery is fully charged or is not installed.
 If you don't see a light, make sure the connector is seated properly.

-Step 2: To access the Internet or a network, connect one end of an Ethernet cable to your MacBook and the other end to a cable modem, DSL modem, or network.
+Step 2: To access the Internet or a network, connect one end of an Ethernet cable to your MacBook Pro and the other end to a cable modem, DSL modem, or network.

 To use a dial-up connection, you need the external Apple USB Modem, available for purchase from the online Apple Store at www.apple.com/store or from an Apple Authorized Reseller.
-Plug the Apple USB Modem into a USB port on your MacBook, and then connect a phone cord (not included) from the modem into a phone wall jack.
-Note: Your MacBook also comes with AirPort Extreme technology for wireless networking.
-For information about setting up a wireless connection, in the menu bar, choose Help > Mac Help, and then choose Library > AirPort Help.
-See "Getting Answers" on page 28.
+Plug the Apple USB Modem into a USB port on your MacBook Pro, and then connect a phone cord (not included) from the modem into a phone wall jack.

-Step 3: Press the power (()) button briefly to turn on your MacBook.
+Note: Your MacBook Pro also comes with AirPort Extreme technology for wireless networking.
+For information about setting up a wireless connection, from the menu bar, choose Help > Mac Help, and then choose Library > AirPort Help.
+See "Getting Answers" on page 30.

+Step 3: Press the power (\circlearrowleft) button briefly to turn on your MacBook Pro.
 You hear a tone when you turn on the computer.

-It takes the computer a few moments to start up.
+It takes the MacBook Pro a few moments to start up.
 After it starts up, Setup Assistant opens automatically.

-If your computer doesn't turn on, see "If your MacBook doesn't turn on or start up" on page 44.
+If your MacBook Pro doesn't turn on, see "If your MacBook Pro doesn't turn on or start up" on page 49.

-Use the MacBook trackpad to select and move items on the screen, just as you use a mouse with a desktop computer.
+Use the MacBook Pro trackpad to select and move items on the screen, just as you use a mouse with a desktop computer.